-Warning:

-- 1. To prevent damage to the power supply or motherboard, please use a power supply that contains a 24-pin and two 8-pin power connectors.
-Be sure to connect these connectors to the 24-pin (JPW1) and the two 8-pin (JPW2,JPW3) power connectors on the motherboard.
-Failure in doing so will void the manufacturer warranty on your power supply and motherboard. - 2.
-To prevent system overheating, be sure to provide adequate airflow to the system.
+Warning: To prevent damage to the power supply or motherboard, please use a power supply that contains a 24-pin and two 8-pin power connectors.
+Be sure to connect these connectors to the 24-pin (JPW3) and the two 8-pin (JPW1,JPW2) power connectors on the motherboard.
+Failure in doing so will void the manufacturer warranty on your power supply and motherboard.